+Grilled Cheesecake?
 You read that right.
-Grilled Pie.
+I guess they could also be called Grilled Cheesecake Pies.
+Or Grilled Blueberry Cheesecakes.
+Or Grilled Mini Cheesecakes.
+Whatever you call them, just make them!
 I was challenged by Pillsbury to create a pie that could be made on a gas or charcoal grill, and I have to say – I was pretty keen on that idea!

 A grill can cook.
 It holds temperature.
 If you are going to be outdoors, cooking dinner, why not stay out there and cook dessert while you eat?

 I whipped up a batch of these surprisingly simple (thanks to the Pillsbury refrigerated pie crust) and yet ever-so-delicious blueberry cheesecake pies just before dinner, and while we ate, this bakes away on our preheated grill.
 Luckily, as a blogger, I have a ton of bakeware, so I had a nice, thick 12 cavity tart pan.
 Of course, you can use a muffin tin – it does the same thing!
 If you feel your tin is a little on the thin side, just place a baking sheet beneath it to help shield the heat.
 It will turn out fine!

 - 1 teaspoon cornstarch

 - ¼ cup heavy whipping cream

 - 1/3 cup fresh or frozen blueberries